FeatherFramework/feather-recipe/README.md

 ## Troubleshooting

-If you encounter any issues or have questions, post in our [discords](https://discord.gg/zBCPbPJGZw) bugs and support channel.
-You may also open an issue on the issue tracker tab of GitHub.
+If you encounter any issues or have questions, post in our [discord](https://discord.gg/zBCPbPJGZw).

-## Contributing

-Contributions to the any of our Feather scripts are welcome!
-If you have improvements or bug fixes, feel free to submit a pull request.

-## License

-This inventory script is licensed under GPL3 License.
-Refer to the LICENSE file for more information.
+You may also open an issue in GitHub.